 - Reduced bill Assist our first main social tariff and the first in the water industry.
-Assist has six bands, and the customer is placed on the band closest to their ability to pay following debt advice. - Bill cap scheme WaterSure an enhanced scheme that reduces the annual bill to bring it in line with the average metered bill rather than the average domestic bill. - Discount for low income pensioners offering the 'just about managing' 20% (or around £55) off their bills. - Assist for organisations enables not for profit organisations to pass bill discounts on to young adults who need extra help. - Covid Assist temporary support for those struggling financially due to Covid-19 who can get back on track after a short period.
-This was superseded by changes made to Assist in 2022 as a result of the cost-of-living crisis. - Reduced bill Fast Track Assist in response to the 'cost of living' crisis, our Assist process was streamlined to passport customers on to the tariff with a 50% bill reduction before debt advice was received. - Debt support scheme Restart if the customer has significant water debt they can't repay, we offer our debt support plan Restart. - Payment breaks or flexible payment plans offers customers longer to pay or more time to deal with a change in circumstances, or for short term in problems paying. - Water Direct using benefit payments if the customer is behind with their water bill to pay directly to us. - Water metering and Home Check helping customers reduce water and energy use and backed up by our industry first cash back guarantee designed by our Young People's Panel. - Co-delivery of TAP through partnerships.
+Assist has six bands, and the customer is placed on the band closest to their ability to pay following debt advice. - Bill cap scheme WaterSure an enhanced scheme that reduces the annual bill to bring it in line with the average metered bill rather than the average domestic bill. - Discount for low income pensioners offering the 'just about managing' 20% off their bills. - Assist for organisations enables not for profit organisations to pass bill discounts on to young adults who need extra help. - Covid Assist temporary support for those struggling financially due to Covid-19 who can get back on track after a short period.
+This was superseded by changes made to Assist in 2022 as a result of the cost-of-living crisis. - Reduced bill Fast Track Assist in response to the 'cost of living' crisis, our Assist process was streamlined to fast track customers on to the tariff with a 50% bill reduction before debt advice was received.
+We removed this from our programme in 2024.

+- Care Leavers Assist 90% bill reduction for Care Leavers up to the age of 21 - Payment breaks or flexible payment plans offers customers longer to pay or more time to deal with a change in circumstances, or for short term in problems paying. - Water Direct using benefit payments if the customer is behind with their water bill to pay directly to us. - Water metering and Home Check helping customers reduce water and energy use and backed up by our industry first cash back guarantee designed by our Young People's Panel. - Co-delivery of TAP through partnerships.
 More detail on the success of TAP can be found in Appendix II.

-- make sure water bills are affordable for all no one should be unable to afford their water bill - offer a range of lower-rate tariffs, debt support schemes and flexible ways to pay - provide customers with a tailored solution that meets their individual financial circumstances - continue to evolve this programme so that it meets the needs of our customers on the lowest incomes now and into the future.
+- make sure water bills are affordable for all no one should be unable to afford their water bill - offer a range of lower-rate tariffs, debt support schemes and flexible ways to pay - provide customers with a tailored solution that meets their individual financial circumstances - continue to evolve this programme so that it meets the needs of our customers on the lowest incomes now and into the future - continue to find opportunities to raise awareness with our customers and encourage early disclosure when they are struggling financially.